 Secondly, the country allows Schengen visa holders visiting from other member states to enter without a Cypriot visa and cooperates with the EU’s immigration and policing networks.
 These factors could help support the country in the process of getting ready to join the passport-free area.

 At present third-country nationals such as US or Canadian citizensmay travel to Cyprus with a Schengen visa once they’ve already arrived in the passport-free travel area.
 Entry to the country then only requires a passport.

-In fact, the move to full Schengen membership for Cyprus could also be a crucial factor for when an ETIAS visa waiver online application becomes a necessity in 2021.
+In fact, the move to full Schengen membership for Cyprus could also be a crucial factor for when an ETIAS visa waiver online application becomes a necessity by the end of 2022.

 If and when the country becomes a Schengen member it will then be necessary to hold a Cyprus ETIAS prior to arrival in the country for a short holiday or trip of under 90 days.